hasura/graphql-engine/rfcs/transforms.md

      param2: "$.value2"
 ```

-We should also be able to transform the request headers.
+4. Transform the request headers.
 For example, below we add a custom header from the event payload and modify the `User-Agent`.
+As noted in the spec, we first remove headers and then add headers.

 ```
 transforms: